huubl/lazyframe/README.md

 import 'lazyframe-advanced/style.css'
 ```

 Include the library directly.
-Currently does not work.
+Currently does not work because there is no minified standalone version.

 ```html
 <script src="dist/lazyframe.min.js"></script>